Open Search

 8. Organizational Psychologist

-They focus on improving employee relations and performance within businesses.
+An industrial organizational psychologist focuses on improving employee relations and performance within businesses through principles of organizational psychology.
 They conduct screening tests, performance reviews, and training sessions to improve productivity and employee satisfaction.
 This job demonstrates the application of one's clinical psychology degree in various sectors such as in human resources and administration.

 9. Learning Disabilities Specialist